Posted in Uncategorized

 If you cannot work because of a medical condition, having your Social Security disability denied can be a stressful and frustrating experience.
 “If I cannot rely on disability benefits and have no income, how am I supposed to pay my bills?” you might wonder.
 It is understandable that you may have many questions when you receive the SSA’s denial letter.

 Fortunately, you may still have a chance to get the disability benefits you deserve.
-If your disability claim was denied, our long-term disability claims attorney at The Law Office of Bennett M. Cohen, P.C., is here to help.
+If your disability claim was denied, our San Francisco, CA long-term disability claims attorney at The Law Office of Bennett M. Cohen, P.C., is here to help.
 With an office in San Francisco, California, we represent clients throughout the state and help them navigate the steps of the appeals process.

 Common Reasons for Disability Denials